navita14/python-p3-mock-challenge-game-tracker/README.md

   - To average scores, add all result scores together for the player and divide by the total number of results for the player.

-#### Bonus: Aggregate and Association Method

-- `Player classmethod highest_scored(cls, game)`
-  - Returns the `Player` instance with the highest average game score.
-  - Returns `None` if there are no players.
-  - _hint: will need a way to remember all `Player` objects_
-  - _hint: do you have a method to get the average score on a game for a particular player?_